tarakanbg/ptd.vateud.net/README.md

 * Name
 * VATSIM ID
 * Email
+* Active

 _Data available by association, and listed on each instructor's "show" page:_

 * Pilots
 * Trainings

+The active boolean for examiners and isntructors signifies if the person is still active in this role.
+Only active examiners/instructors will be listed on the frontend.

 #### Pilots
 Pilot (trainee) records are normally created automatically when a trainee submits the